Last Updated on June 8, 2025 by Travelationship

 Money Matters:

-While the Czech Republic is in the EU, it does not primarily use the Euro.
-The Czech Republic’s currency is the Czech Crown.
-You can find places in Prague that will accept the Euro, but it will be with an unfavorable exchange rate.
+Although the Czech Republic is a member of the European Union (EU), it does not primarily use the Euro.
+The Czech Republic’s currency is the Czech koruna, also known as the Czech Crown.
+You can find places in Prague that accept the Euro, but the exchange rate will be unfavorable.
 As with most countries, it is best to get local money at the ATM and avoid currency exchanges.

-Tipping- When you get takeaway food, tipping is not required.
-When dining in, it is common to give 10-15%.
-The Czech Republic is one of those places where if you put even the slightest effort into the language, you can expect significant returns in attitude and experience.
+Tipping – When you get takeaway food, tipping is not required.
+When dining in, it is customary to leave a tip of 10–15%.
+The Czech Republic is one of those places where, if you put even the slightest effort into the language, you can expect significant returns in attitude and experience.
 That being said, if you only use English, the waiter will expect a 15% tip.
 Get how that works.
 Make an effort!
-Taxis are going to be looking for at least 5%.
+Taxis will be looking for at least a 5% increase.

 Photo tips: